-Earning rental income may be categorized by the Internal Revenue Service as a “passive” activity, but real estate investments often require active involvement-- as well as a willingness to accept a certain amount of risk in exchange for a higher level of potential reward.
+Earning rental income may be categorized by the Internal Revenue Service as a “passive” activity, but real estate investments often require some level of active involvement—as well as a willingness to accept a certain amount of risk in exchange for a higher level of potential reward.

 Even real estate investors who hire a local property management company may still need to remain involved in the oversight of their investments.
 For example, investors may be asked to authorize certain improvements or repairs and to regularly review monthly and year-end financial statements, such as the income statement and net cash flow report.

 Despite best tenant screening processes, an investor may end up with a tenant who pays the rent late or needs to be evicted.
-Lost rental income and the added cost of an eviction can quickly eat away at potential profits and overall returns, and overseeing an eviction process can be time consuming.
+Lost rental income and the added cost of an eviction can sometimes eat away at potential profits and overall returns, and overseeing an eviction process can be time consuming.

-Notwithstanding the associated responsibilities, a good investment property can provide the perfect trifecta of recurring rental income, long-term appreciation in property value, and tax benefits through deducting operating and owner expenses, and depreciation.
+Notwithstanding the associated responsibilities, a good investment property can provide the perfect trifecta of recurring rental income, long-term appreciation in property value, and tax benefits related to mortgage interest, operating expenses, and depreciation.

 Savvy investors always think through the potential risks and rewards of investing before making their move.

 How to become a landlord and buy your first rental property in 5 steps

-After deciding that owning rental property is the right investment, there are five basic steps to follow:
+After deciding that owning rental property is something you'd like to pursue, there are 5 basic steps to follow:

 1. Arrange financing

 Financing a single-family rental property works a little differently than applying for a mortgage on a primary residence.
-Down payments are bigger, lender fees and interest rates are slightly higher, and there are different requirements to qualify:
+Down payments can be bigger, lender fees and interest rates are usually slightly higher, and there are different requirements to qualify:

-- Down payments generally range between 20% - 25% of the property purchase price, and with some investors refinancing their residence to raise cash for a down payment.
+- Down payments generally range between 20% and 25% of the property purchase price.

-- Credit score of 720 or higher is required for the best loan terms, according to Experian although it’s possible to purchase an investment property with lower credit.
+- A credit score of 720 or higher is often required for the best loan terms, according to Experian.
+However, it’s certainly possible to purchase an investment property with lower credit.

-- Borrower documents include copies of tax returns, bank statements, and proof of income (similar to applying for a loan on a primary residence).
+- Required borrower documentation generally includes copies of tax returns, bank statements, and proof of income (similar to applying for a loan on a primary residence).